-A Self-Guided Carlsbad Caverns Tour of the Big Room (Allow 1 – 2 hours)
+Take a Self-Guided Carlsbad Caverns Tour of the Big Room (Allow 1-2 hours)

-From what I saw, most visitors to the caverns simply purchase their entrance tickets, take the elevator down into the caverns, walk the 1.25 mile Big Room Loop Trail that can be shortened to less than a mile by a well-placed shortcut, and take the elevator back to the surface.
-This quick and easy self-guided cave experience can be completed in 90 minutes from start to finish.
+Most visitors to the caverns simply purchase their entrance tickets, take the elevator down into the caverns, walk the 1.25 mile Big Room Loop Trail that can be shortened to less than a mile by a well-placed shortcut, and take the elevator back to the surface.
+This quick and easy self-guided cave experience can be completed in 90 minutes from start to finish and is relatively flat.

 Only a couple hundred feet beyond the elevators the caverns open up.
 There it is possible to marvel at the enormity of the Big Room.
 The Big Room is arguably the most impressive room of the caverns based on its sheer size alone.
 Yes, it is possible to make a quick stop to see Carlsbad Caverns and check it off your bucket-list, but you’d be missing out on so much.

-Walk into Carlsbad Caverns via the Natural Entrance Trail (Allow 1-1.5 hours)
+Walk into Carlsbad Caverns Via the Natural Entrance Trail (1-1.5 hours)